What is Lead Acetate?

 How do you identify lead acetate?

-Lead(II) acetate, Pb(CH3COO)2, is a white crystalline material with a sweet taste and is also classified by one of the following trivial names: lead sugar, lead sugar, Saturn salt and Goulard powder, respectively.
+Lead(II) acetate, Pb(CH3COO)2, is a white crystalline material with a sweet taste and is also classified by one of the following trivial names: lead sugar, Saturn salt and Goulard powder, respectively.
 Lead acetate is water and glycerin soluble, and is toxic (like most lead compounds).

 Is Lead acetate acidic or basic?